jonathantsao/Senro/README.md

 # Senro

 Senro is a Ruby Controller and Views framework that uses a Postgresql database.
 Senro was inspired by Ruby on Rails.
-The term "Senro" is a japanese term for "train line".
+The word "Senro" is a japanese term for "train line".

 ## Key Features